6aika/issue-reporting/README.md

 * `DEBUG`: enable debug/development mode and set sane development defaults.
 * `SECRET_KEY`: the Django secret key.
 Must be set when not `DEBUG`ging.
 * `DATABASE_URL`: an URL pointing to the SQL database for the project.
+* `LANGUAGES`: a comma-separated list of ISO 639-1 language codes to enable.
+Defaults to `en,fi`

 All of the Django settings described below are also available as equivalently named environment variables for the standalone project.